Updated: Jul 9

 | Writer: Kristen Petronio | Editors: MJ; Colleen Walker |

-If you are interested in learning more about Marc’s journey, please read his other story with us:
+If you are interested in learning more about Marc’s journey, please read his other story with Our Life Logs:

 After being married for 25 years, Marc found out that his Utopian marriage was but a lie when he discovered his wife had cheated on him most of their marriage.
 Through music and friends, he was able to heal from the betrayal.